-Of course, if health issues make snow shovelling impossible for you, you can always consider a snowblower.
+Of course, you can always consider a snowblower.
 In certain situations, having a small electric snowblower may prove helpful.
-But if you are healthy and have a short driveway, at least two arguments can be made on behalf of removing snow using a snow shovel:

 Efficiency takes a number of forms when shoveling snow.
 The first trick is put into action while you're still in the house: Spray cooking oil on the blade of your shovel so that, when you remove snow from the driveway and attempt to fling it into a pile (on the lawn, for example), the snow will not stick to the blade.
 As an alternative to cooking oil, you can wax the blade with candle stumps.

 Here are a couple more efficiency tricks to implement, once you go out into the driveway and begin to remove snow:

 - Don't walk or drive all over the snow before you start shoveling it.
 This will pack it down and make shoveling harder.

 - Do not remove snow (in a thorough manner, at least) where the driveway intersects the street until last, since plows may well push more snow into your driveway while you're in the process of shoveling.
 It is frustrating to think that you are all done and don't need to remove snow again until the next storm, only to see the plow come by five minutes later and dump a wall of snow in front of your driveway.

 - When you remove snow from the driveway and toss it somewhere, make sure you're not tossing it some place where it will be in the way.
 For example, do not block access to your outdoor storage shed with snow piles.